 Susannah Darrow is a native Atlantan who left briefly to study art history, printmaking, ’60s and ’70s underground music, and English.
 In 2013, the Georgia Center for Nonprofits named her one of the top 30 nonprofit leaders in Atlanta under the age of 30 .
 She serves on the Board of Directors of Georgia Committee of the National Museum of Women in the Arts and the Advisory Committee for Atlanta Celebrates Photography.
 She previously served on the Board of Directors of Art Papers and on the advisory committees for the Forward Arts Foundation Emerging Artist Award and the Hudgens Prize.
 A member of the 2014 class of Arts Leaders of Metro Atlanta, she received a BA in art history from the University of Georgia (2007) and MA in art history from Georgia State University (2013).

 Stephanie Cash has been the Editor of BURNAWAY since November 2013.
-She is responsible for assigning, editing and writing content for the website, in addition to producing the annual print edition and overseeing BURNAWAY's new Atlanta Art Guide.
+She is responsible for all editorial content for the website, and for producing the annual print edition.
+In March 2015, she initiated the launch of BURNAWAY's new Atlanta Art Guide, a free, foldout list and map of current exhibitions and venues in the city.
 She was an editor at Art in America magazine in New York from 1993 to 2012, most recently serving as News Editor.
-She contributes to Art in America, Photograph, and Modern Painters, and has also worked as a freelance writer or editor for ArtsATL.com, Rizzoli, and Prestel publishers and Pace and Marian Goodman galleries, among others.
+While there, she wrote numerous feature articles, exhibition reviews, and news stories in addition to working with writers on the same.
+She contributes to such publications as Art in America, Photograph, and Modern Painters, and has also worked as a freelance writer and editor for ArtsATL.com, Rizzoli, and Prestel publishers and Pace and Marian Goodman galleries, among others.
 She has lived in Atlanta since 2012.

 Jacquelyn O’Callaghan is BURNAWAY’s assistant editor.
 Originally from Atlanta, she holds an MFA in art criticism and writing from the School of Visual Arts in New York City and a BA in studio art and art history from Tulane University in New Orleans.
 She compiles our To Do List and weekly newsletter, and performs sundry editorial tasks.